suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/python.md

 Returns the exported file names in a list.

 **port( [port] )**
-Exporter is responsible for any individual export request made by the ExportManager.
-Generally, the ExportManager uses this class internally to make chart exporting request to export server.
 If the port is given, then it updates the export server port with specified value.
 Otherwise it returns the current port.

 **host( [host] )**